 The Best Pentecostal Churches in Seattle

-Seattle is a pretty big city, and there’s quite a few pentecostal churches to choose from.
+Seattle is a pretty big city, and there are quite a few Pentecostal churches to choose from.
 However, if you’re looking for an apostolic church inside the city limits of Seattle, you’ve found the only one.
 The Refuge is the only apostolic, pentecostal church within the city limits of Seattle.

 Rennaissance Apostolic Church